phuongtruong282/HR-Analytics-Job-Change-of-Data-Scientists/README.md

-# HR Analytics: Job Change of Data Scientists
+# ETL PROCESS: HR Analytics - Job Change of Data Scientists
 ## Intorduction

 A company which is active in Big Data and Data Science wants to hire data scientists among people who successfully pass some courses which conduct by the company.